 Maybe it’s just Bostonians who have an aversion to hotel and resort restaurants, but The Roost, located inside Topnotch Resort, is not to be missed.

-The breakfast, lunch, and dinner menus reflect this vibe, offering many elevated comfort through a mix of modern favorites and classic dishes.
+The breakfast, lunch, and dinner menus reflect this vibe, offering many elevated comforts through a mix of modern favorites and classic dishes.

 For dinner, we took advantage of the small plate menu, choosing to split the Smoked Duck Flatbread (sliced smoked duck, mushrooms, roasted garlic cream, and pesto), Crispy Brussel Sprouts, plus the Baby Romaine Wedge Salad, and Butternut Squash Soup.